Skip to cookie consent Skip to main content

 “Students are going back to school in this era of uncertainty, divisiveness, and polarity,” says Dr. Beresin.
 “And they’re worried: ‘Am I going to fit in?
 Will other kids like me?
 Will I be able to keep up with the work, or have I fallen too far behind?
 Am I still as good as I used to be in athletics and other activities?”

 And it’s not only stress about academics, extracurriculars, and social standing that impact teens.
 Many of today’s students are also coping with fears about their lives and their families’ well-being.
+This is particularly on the front burner with the increase in mass shootings.

 Dr. Beresin says, “I don’t have a single conversation with a young person without talking about worries about the planet, worries about the world they’re inheriting, viruses, climate change, economic downturn, marginalization, being shot or assaulted.”